I have to start this one with a very special Happy Birthday to my little girl Morgan. My younger daughter is one year old today.

 She is perhaps the happiest baby you have ever seen, and of course, since she’s mine, the cutest.
 Nothing erases a bad day faster than looking into those little eyes.

-For those of you keeping track, I have two daughters, Avery who is three and Morgan, which means in ten years you will find me with no hair and a bottle of Jack Daniels close by my side.
+For those of you keeping track, I have two daughters: Avery who is 3 years old, and Morgan, which means in 10 years you will find me with no hair and a bottle of Jack Daniels close by my side.
 Either that or some blunt instrument that I can introduce any fine young boy to before they think about taking my girls out.

 For those of you who just have a stinky catcher, I would take Varitek for now, but just realize that you probably will have to cut him at some point when he cools down.

 Kerry Wood collected his eighth save of the year, but it certainly hasn’t been easy.

 His ERA is still over six, but it has been a little misleading.
 Eleven of his 12 earned runs allowed came in four outings, but his problem has been save opportunites.
 The Indians are seven games under .500, and even many of their wins aren’t generating save chances.

 Wood will always be a strikeout artist, but due to his sub-par team and long injury history, he can not be looked upon as a top-tier closer.
 He seems to have a very long leash in Cleveland, but when he has a bad outing, he really has a BAD outing.

 Luke Scott is back from injury for the Orioles and he now has three home runs in his first two games back.
 Scott just returned from a shoulder strain, and looks like he is back to normal.